A gay nightclub owner has his life thrown into chaos when his estranged seven year-old-niece is dumped on his doorstep for him to look after.

 “Some of my best friends are bears.”
 Mia (7) Publican BARRY (50) heads to bed after an all-nighter at The Chapel, his men’s only leather and bear bar.
 The ageing bar is struggling to stay afloat, its survival now pinned on a successful Christmas trade.
 Barry can’t sleep.
 He …

-This year Gina wrote and produced a short film, The Escape Hatch, a feel good romantic comedy written to combat the depressing ‘dead lesbian’ trope.
-It has screened at over 35 festivals worldwide and picked up three awards, including Audience Choice at the 2016 London Lesbian Film Festival and 2016 Birmingham SHOUT!
-Film Festival.
+In 2015/16 Gina wrote and produced a short film, The Escape Hatch, a feel good romcom written to combat the depressing ‘dead lesbian’ trope.
+It has screened in 50 festivals worldwide including Frameline41, BFI Flare and MQFF.

 Gina has a Postgraduate Diploma in Professional Writing from Deakin University and is a graduate of RMIT University’s Advanced Diploma of Screenwriting.
 While at RMIT she wrote and produced The Eyes Have It, a documentary exploring the absurd cultural variations of the evil eye.
 The film opened at the 2012 Antipodes Short Greek Film Festival.